-Figure 12-1: ACEmanager: Applications > Data Usage Slot 1
+Figure 13-2: ACEmanager: Applications > Data Usage Slot 1

-Field Description

-General

-Usage Monitoring Use this field to enable or disable data usage monitoring.
-Options are: Disable (default) Enable

-Field Description Data Service ervices as the configured ac e appropriate Event Reportii tion.
-For more information and ng settings, see Stopping Service Data Usage Turn Off Services Events Reporting action configured Data Service displays Over threshold configured in Events Reporting No Available (under usage limit) Under threshold configured in Events Reporting Yes Available (under usage limit) Over threshold configured in Events Reporting Yes Blocked (usage limit exceeded) not actually stopped when thi s field reads "Blocked (usag eporting to Turn Off Service es when the threshold is reached.
-Plan Units Select the units used for yourMB-Megabytes (defaul)KB-Kilobytes · Note: When you change the Monthly Limit fields are not co or values in the Daily Limit and ted manually.
+Field Description General Usage Monitoring Use this field to enable or disable data usage monitoring.
+Options are:Disable (default)Enable Data Service ervices as the configured ac appropriate Event Reporti tion.
+For more information and ng settings, see Stopping Service Data Usage Turn Off Services Events Reporting action configured Data Service displays Over threshold configured in Events Reporting No Available (under usage limit) Under threshold configured in Events Reporting Yes Available (under usage limit) Over threshold configured in Events Reporting Yes Blocked (usage limit exceeded) Plan Unite Warning: This field shows the status of the data usage, but mobile network access is not actually stopped when this field reads "Blocked (usage limit exceeded" unless you have also configured Event Reporting to Turn Off Services when the threshold is reached.
+See Stopping Service when the Event Reporting Threshold is Reached on page 378.
+Plan Units Plan Units Select the units used for your data plan.
+The options are: • MB-Megabytes (default) • KB-Kilobytes Note: When you change the Monthly Limit fields are not co for values in the Daily Limit and ted manually.

 Field Description Daily Limit Daily Limit (MB) This is the user-specified daily (24 hour) data usage limit (in MB or KB, depending on the value in the Plan Units field).
 You can specify data usage limits on a daily basis.
 A limit is essentially a threshold that can trigger the software to take a user-specified action if the usage goes above the threshold.
-See Events Reporting Configuration on page 289.
+See Events Reporting Configuration on page 328.
 Note: The Daily Limit value MUST be expressed as an integer (i.e., a whole number) and NOT as a fraction (e.g., "3.5").
 Note: Daily usage is cleared at midnight, UTC.
 Caution: Data usage limits are approximate and based on reporting conditions in ALEOS.
 Data usage may run over the amount set in this field before the action specified for the threshold trigger takes effect.
 Tip: ALEOS reads the data usage every 3 to 5 minutes.
 If you are using an application that requires high data usage, you can set an alert to warn you when data usage reaches a safe limit that takes into account the amount of data expected over the 3 to 5 minutes between data usage readings.
-For information on how to set an alert or other action, see Events Reporting Configuration on page 289.
+For information on how to set an alert or other action, see Events Reporting Configuration on page 328.
 Current Daily Usage (MB) Displays the current daily data usage (in MB or KB, depending on the option selected in the Plan Units field) Note: Data usage includes data sent and data received.